-Well, hello there, I'm so glad to be here.
+Well, hello there.
+So glad to be here.

 You are our first guest to come on twice.
-So welcome return, repeat fav I felt very special.
+So welcome return, repeat fav I feel very special.
 Awesome.
-And last time, we talked all about how to create a course who create you know who courses are right for.
-And this time I want to go like, let's go level two.
-Let's talk about I've got my course now, how do I sell and market this thing?
+And last time, we talked all about how to create a course who courses are right for.
+And this time I want to go like let's go level two.
+Let's talk about I've got my course now how do I sell and market this thing?

+Yeah.
 So excited.
-Alright, so some people may have a digital course created, what happens next?
+All right.
+So some people may have a digital course created what happens next?
 Where does someone actually get started with marketing their course or promoting it?
-Like, what's one of your, like, let's get started actually selling this
+Like what's one of your like, let's get started actually selling this thing.

-thing.
-Okay, so the first thing is you need an audience to sell to, and social media is good, it's a good place to start for sure.
-But I also say don't build your business on rented land and social media is very much rented, meaning the algorithm can change at any time, you can't control it, and boom, things change for how you're building your business.
-So first things first, start building an audience using social media.
-But also it's that very important asset, your email list.
+Okay, so the first thing is you need an audience to sell to and social media is good.
+It's a good place to start for sure.
+But I also say don't build your business on rented land and social media is very much rented, meaning the algorithm can change at any time you can't control it and Boom, things change for how you're building your business.
+So, first things first start building an audience using social media.
+But also, it's that very important asset, your email list.
 And I really do believe in email list is the foundation of building an online business.
 It's so incredibly important.
-And the great news is you do not need a huge email list to be successful.
-I have story after story of my course creators who have sold their digital course with success with the smallest like, let me tell you one, one of my favorites is Rob green, and he's a photographer.
-And during COVID, he decided I'm going to finally create this course that I've been thinking about, and he created a course on flash photography.
-So his type of course, I would call a spotlight course he took one area that he knows a lot about, and he went deep with it.
+And the great news is, you do not need a huge email list to be successful.
+I have story after story of my course graders who have sold their digital course, with success with the smallest like, let me tell you one, one of my favorites is Rob green.
+And he's a photographer.
+And during COVID, he decided I'm going to finally create this course that I've been thinking about.
+And he created a course on flash photography.
+So his type, of course, I would call a spotlight course, he took one area that he knows a lot about, and he went deep with it.
 So he created this spotlight course all about flash photography.
-And he sold it and made it $12,000 on his first launch with a list of less than 100 people.
-They got a list of less than 100 people made $12,000 so I have story after story after story of students who did not have huge email list, but were able to launch their course but most of them did have a small email list and I think it's important so that's truly like the number one place you want to start.
+And he sold it and made $12,000 On his first launch with a list of less than 100 people, they last less than 100 people made $12,000.
+So I have story after story after story of students who did not have huge email list, but were able to launch their course.
+But most of them did have a small email list.
+And I think it's important.
+So that's truly like the number one place you want to start.

 So people love to have hard and fast rules.
 And I know you and I both know, that's not how it all works.
-But if you had to say, Don't launch your course until you have X number of subscribers, what's your number?
+But if you had to say, don't launch your course until you have X number of subscribers, what's your number?
+Okay,

-Okay, so my numbers 250 250 subscribers.
+so my number is 250 250 subscribers.
 Now, here's the great thing.
 You can be building your email list while you create your course.
 I have taught this for so many years, I know my students are hungry to get it out there.
 So I said, okay, as long as you're building your email list, well, you're slowly but surely creating your digital course, totally fine.
-But make it your goal.
-250 people on your email list and then launch.
+But make it your goal to under to 50 people on your email list and then launch.

 Okay, and what have you found to be the fastest way to grow your email list?

 Ooh, I love this question.
 So the fastest way?
-Well, the simplest way is with a lead magnet, like a PDF, or a guide of some guide, a cheat sheet, a checklist.
+Well, the simplest way is with a lead magnet, like a PDF, or a guide, a cheat sheet, a checklist.
 But I also love a challenge, like doing a three to five day challenge.
 I also love doing just a really simple workshop for free and then having them join your email list in exchange for the workshop.
-I like like the Quick Hits as well, because they tend to attract an audience that's like, let's do this now.
+I like like the quick hits as well, because they tend to attract an audience that's like, let's do this now.
 So they're a little bit different than the regular lead magnet, which they work really well.

 I love your method a lot.
-Like I love the idea of writing a great blog post, and then embedding it in the blog post even two, three times or a pop up box on that blog post and that the freebie relates to the blog post.
+Like I love the idea of writing a great blog post and then embedding it in the blog post even two, three times or a pop up box on that blog post in the freebie relates to the blog posts.
 I love that.
-I love the idea if you have a podcast mentioning at the top of the podcast, possibly at the end as well, I think that's incredibly valuable.
-And then definitely you're mentioning it in social.
+I love the idea of you have a podcast mentioning at the top of the podcast, possibly at the end as well.
+I think that's incredibly valuable.
+And then definitely you're mentioned in social.
 And I think the important part about list building is if you have some kind of freebie you're mentioning it more than once you're mentioning it regularly, like once a week at least.
 And linking to it in your bio on social media is an important place.
 So you want multiple ways for people to find it.